-Click the links below to view the 2011-2012 state report cards for Sunset Ridge.
+Click the link below to view the 2018-2019 state report cards for Sunset Ridge.

-Sunset Ridge Elementary was one of eight Wisconsin schools to benamed a 2012 National Blue Ribbon Schools award winner on Friday morning.
+Sunset Ridge Elementary was one of eight Wisconsin schools to benamed a 2012 National Blue Ribbon Schools award winner.

 Sunset Ridge is the second school in the Middleton-Cross Plains Area School District to be honored since the program began in 1982.
 Middleton High School won in 2005.
 Nearly 7,000 schools in the United States have received the honor, including 269 this year.